strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

    1. throttle if used bytes exceeds threshold on any volume
    2. throttle if available bytes less than threshold on any volume
    3. throttle if available ratio less than threshold on any volume
-4. Introduce an extension point in the quotas-plugin to support pluggable sources of quotas
+4. Introduce extension points in the quotas-plugin to support pluggable sources of quotas and throttle factors
 5. Introduce a fallback throttle factor in case we cannot retrieve the cluster state

 So every broker will make its own independent throttling decision based on knowledge of the volumes on all active broker nodes.
-If it detects that any volume in the cluster is becoming too full it will throttle production of messages.
+The brokers should all operate on a similar view of the cluster state and make a deterministic decision.
+If a broker detects that any volume in the cluster is becoming too full it will throttle production of messages.
 The kafka quota API isn't rich enough to do anything smarter about only throttling writes to the brokers running out of space, so we fence the whole cluster.

 ### High level changes
 To better support external sources for managing quotas this proposal introduces some new concepts to the plugin: